yanncarlier/www.bitcoin-tx.com/Screenshots/index.md

 ![Screenshot from 2025-04-19 17-08-25](./Screenshot from 2025-04-19 17-08-25.png)

-## Optionally you can generate a new mnemonic
+## Always ensure you securely back up your mnemonic in all cases below:  Option 1: Generate a new mnemonic using the provided generator.

 ![Screenshot from 2025-04-19 17-09-14](./Screenshot from 2025-04-19 17-09-14.png)

-## Optionally, you can enter an existing BIP39 mnemonic generated elsewhere, or leave it empty to have the system create one.
+## Option 2: Leave the field empty to have the system automatically generate a new mnemonic.

+## Option 3: Create a new mnemonic with your own tools and use it here (more complex for transaction management but safer if you are experienced).

 ![Screenshot from 2025-04-19 17-09-44](./Screenshot from 2025-04-19 17-09-44.png)